• Ross Edwards

 1. To Invoke the Morning.
 A shaman with a bamboo flute (shakuhachi) ceremoniously breathes light and life into the void of night in a solo which loosely parodies the sacred meditational music (hokyoku) performed by Zen monks in their quest for enlightenment.

 2. Aria: Flame of the Sun.
-Inward contemplation gradually yields to riotous morning birdsong from a didjeridu, out of which emerges a soprano voice with harp accompaniment.
+Inward contemplation gradually yields to riotous morning birdsong from the didjeridu, out of which emerges a soprano voice with harp accompaniment.
 The ecstatic text, sung in Latin, is by the 12th century Rhineland mystic Hildegard von Bingen: O most noble greenness, rooted in the sun, shining in dazzling serenity in a sphere that no earthly being can comprehend.
 You are encircled in the arms of divine mysteries.
 You blush like the dawn and burn like a flame of the sun.

-3. Bird and Flower Chants is divided into two parts: The Joy of Life - a ritualised response to the cheerful chatter of parrots and cockatoos, their names chanted in the Cadigal language - dissolves into A Dream of Wildflowers as the morning unfolds.
+3. Bird and Flower Chants is divided into two parts: The Joy of Life - a ritualised response to the cheerful chatter of parrots and cockatoos, their names chanted in the Gadigal language - dissolves into A Dream of Wildflowers as the morning unfolds.

 4. Zenith.
-The strange stillness of solar noon, benign at first, rises to shrill intensity as maximum energy is released from the midday sun – a scorching heat foreboding the impact of global warming on living organisms.
+The strange stillness of solar noon, benign at first, rises to shrill intensity as maximum energy is released from the midday sun a scorching heat foreboding the impact of global warming on living organisms.

 5. Orison.
 A ruminative, sometimes unquiet cello yearns for a sublime realm beyond the fragmented temporal world.

-6. Canticle of the Earth: a celebration of the universal dance of life.
+6. Canticle of the Earth, a celebration of the universal dance of life.